-Women during pregnancy and in postpartum years are at higher risk of depression and anxiety disorders than at any other time in their lives.
-The Center for Women’s Mental Health blogs share a collection of birth stories, helpful resources, and evidence-based information.
+During pregnancy and in postpartum years, women are at higher risk of depression and anxiety disorders than at any other time in their lives.
+The Center for Women’s Mental health blogs shares a collection of birth stories, helpful resources, and evidence-based information.
 Posts are written by an expert team of mental health practitioners and researchers.

 You will also find information on child health and mother’s health which is useful for a wide range of readers.